Kathenae/WorkStack/README.md

 3. If you're on windows make sure to set MAIL_HOST variable in the .env file to 'localhost' since 'mailhog' isn't recognized as a proper hostname.

 ## Redis Setup:
-We're also going to need to setup Redis for queuing email notification and other jobs, so make sure you have it installed and running on your computer aswell:
+You will also going to need to setup Redis for queuing email notification and other jobs, so make sure you have it installed and running on your computer aswell:

 1. For windows, download the Redis zip file from https://github.com/microsoftarchive/redis/releases and extract it on a directory of your choice